-WASHINGTON, D.C. -- The head of the U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) today announced that federal disaster aid has been made available for Texas to supplement state and local recovery efforts in the area struck by Hurricane Dolly beginning on July 22, 2008, and continuing.
+WASHINGTON – The U.S. Department of Homeland Security’s Federal Emergency Management Agency (FEMA) today announced that federal disaster assistance has been made available to the State of Texas to supplement state, tribal and local recovery efforts in the area affected by severe storms, tornadoes, and flooding beginning on March 7, 2016, and continuing.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures statewide.

-Paulison named Sandy Coachman the federal coordinating officer for federal recovery operations in the affected area.
-Coachman said damage surveys have been requested and will be conducted as soon as the situation permits. ?Additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.
+Kevin L. Hannes has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Hannes said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.